Rakeela/dragora-notes/metr101.md

 ---
 I was surprised to see this on a practice test (and I got it wrong), so I am informed that: The Earth emits LONGER wavelenths than the sun.

+---
+I am a little miffed at spelling errors this term.
+Being told by a piece of course software that one of my vocabulary terms for the chapter was "mircoscale" was unpleasant.

 [[metr101Ch1-notes]]
 [[metr101Ch3-notes]]
 [[metr101Ch5-notes]]